Jasv06/Human-robot-interaction/README.md

 ```bash
 source ~/catkin_ws/devel/setup.bash
 ```
-**3.** Extract the LeapMotion foulder and place it in your desired location outside your catkin working space.
+**3.** Extract the LeapMotion folder and place it in your desired location outside your catkin working space.

 **4.** Go to the [Leap_client_demonstrator.py](/scripts/demonstrator_hold_hand/Leap_client_demonstrator.py) file and change the path in line 8 based on the location where you placed the folder LeapMotion.